laureneolin/Portfolio/Quick_Start_Manual.md

 ### Step 1: Get Your API Login Information

 Your system administrator or the Developer Portal will provide you with a Client ID and Client Secret when your AFCS account is created.

 - **Client ID — Identifies you to the AFCS**

 - **Client Secret — Authenticates and authorizes access to the API**

+>[!NOTE]
-*Remember: keep these credentials safe.
-They should never be kept in a format that only you can access, such as plain text, publicly shared, or version controlled.*
+>Keep these credentials safe.
+They should never be kept in a format that only you can access, such as plain text, publicly shared, or version controlled.

 ### Step 2.
 Request an Access Token

 The AFCS authenticates users using OAuth 2.0 client credentials.
-Send a `POST` request to the application's `/auth/token` endpoint with your Client ID and Secret.
+You will receieve a bearer token — not an API key — because AFCS implements token-based security for safer mission control.
+To request a token, send a `POST` request to the application's `/auth/token` endpoint with your Client ID and Secret.

 **Example**

 Request:
 ```http
 POST https://api.afcs.com/auth/token
 Content-Type: application/json